JoonasSa/regex/docs/usage.md

 #### Running the program

-***missä hakemistossa on jar??***
+The runnable jar file can be found in the dist directory.

-To run the program run the base command `java -jar regex.jar`.
+To run the program use command `java -jar regex.jar` in the jar directory dist.
+Get instructions how to use the program with command `java -jar regex.jar --help` or from the argument list and examples below.
 After the base command give regex and input string arguments like so `a* aa` or `a* 'aa'`.
 Optional test type and times to run arguments can be provided for benchmarking.
-Below is the complete list of different arguments with some examples to get you going.

 ## Program arguments